sardankur-zz/byzantine-chain-replication/README.md

     Operations on dictionary Implementation
     Generating test case scenarios
     Generating Pseudorandom workload
+PHASE 2:
+	Creating and validating quorum in olympus --shared contribution Cretaing and setting up new replicas with running state in the reconfiguration All new 6 fault triggers
+	All new 9 fault injections

 2. Shantanu Patil:
+PHASE 1:
 	Replica Functionality Implementation
 	Basic data Structures Creation (eg. statement, proofs, shuttles) Cryptographic Hashing and Verification